No Charges In Fatal Maryland Police Shooting

 Police said two officers fatally shot 26-year-old Cody Mitchell of Damascus, who was a passenger in the front seat.

-Mitchell’s fiance, 28-year-old Shyann Outen was also in the car and faces charges including burglary and theft.
+A woman inside was unharmed and faces charges including burglary and theft.

-Police say there is no dashcam or body camera video of this incident.

-The Howard County officers have been identified as Corporal Thomas Townsend, a 16-year Howard County PD veteran, and Officer first class Darshan Luckey, a 10-year veteran of Howard County PD.

 Follow @CBSBaltimore on Twitter and like WJZ-TV | CBS Baltimore on Facebook